-Fly-in, fly-out sparky Bryce Roberts has set up a business which hopes to capture demand from Perth’s new mums who are looking to do something with their nutrient-rich placentas.
+Fly-in, fly-out sparky Bryce Roberts has set up a business which hopes to capture demand from Australia's new mums who are looking to do something with their nutrient-rich placentas.

 He is providing biodegradable capsules which enable mums to use their placentas, along with a chosen seedling, to grow celebration trees without the risk of interference by pets or animals.

-More recently, Mr Roberts said he found there was also demand to use the capsules at the start of life, so he has started a sideline business called Happy Birth Tree.
+More recently, Mr Roberts said he found there was also demand to use the capsules at the start of life, so he has started a sideline business to grow a celebration of life tree.

 Planting placentas has been a tradition in many cultures, and is gaining momentum in the Western world.
 The Maori traditionally bury placentas on tribal land, which is said to help the child to establish a personal and spiritual connection to the land.